maxtepkeev/python-redmine/docs/resources/checklist.rst

    :module: redminelib.managers.ResourceManager
    :noindex:

-   Creates new empty Checklist resource item but saves it to the Checklist plugin only when ``save()`` is called, also calls ``pre_create()`` and ``post_create()`` methods of the :ref:`Resource` object.
+   Creates new empty Checklist resource item but saves it to the Checklists plugin only when ``save()`` is called, also calls ``pre_create()`` and ``post_create()`` methods of the :ref:`Resource` object.
 Valid attributes are the same as for ``create()`` method above.